bionicdl-sustech/DeepClawBenchmark/docs/Algorithms/Grasp Pose Detection (GPD).rst

 Before the algorithm starting, we need **preprocess** the point cloud such as denoising, subsampling, segmentaion .etc.

- | The API is CandidatesGenerator::preprocessPointCloud in /src/gpd/candidate/candidates_generator.cpp
+ | API: CandidatesGenerator::preprocessPointCloud in /src/gpd/candidate/candidates_generator.cpp
  | the implement is in src/gpd/util/cloud.cpp

 Then we **uniformly randomly simple** the grasp candidators in the point cloud.
 In each point p, we calculate a darboux frame (F(p)), and generate a pose with the closing plane of the hand is parallel to the cutting plane at p.